-We use two clusters of 100 and 400 servers on Amazon EC2 to show that Tarcil leads to low scheduling overheads and predictably high performance for a wide range of workload scenarios.
-For a heavily-loaded, heterogeneous cluster running short Spark jobs, Tarcil improves average performance by 41% over Sparrow [28], with some jobs running 2-3x faster.
-For a cluster running a wide range of applications from short Spark tasks to long Hadoop jobs and low-latency services, Tarcil achieves near-optimal performance for 92% of jobs, in contrast with only 22% of jobs with a distributed, sampling-based scheduler and 48% with a centralized greedy scheduler [14].
-Finally, Figure 1c, shows that Tarcil enables close to ideal performance for the vast majority of jobs of the three scenarios.
+We use two clusters with 100 and 400 servers on Amazon EC2 to show that Tarcil leads to low scheduling overheads and predictable, high performance for different workload scenarios.
+For a heavily-loaded, heterogeneous cluster running short Spark jobs, Tarcil improves average performance by 41% over Sparrow [28], with some jobs running $2-3\times$ faster.
+For a cluster running diverse applications from various analytics jobs to low-latency services, Tarcil achieves near-optimal performance for 92% of jobs, in contrast with only 22% of jobs with a distributed, sampling-based scheduler and 48% with a centralized greedy scheduler [13].
+Finally, Figure 1c shows that Tarcil enables close to ideal performance for the vast majority of jobs of the three scenarios.